 How desirable is a future in which robots and artificial intelligences come to replace more than 70% of human professions?
 It depends on what man will be able to do with it.

 The paradise described by this esthete inspired one of his most famous observations: "A world map that does not contain the country ofUtopia it is not even worth a look ".

 In Wilde's day the future of work was the first question that any aspiring utopian (the word "futurologist" had not yet been coined) had to answer.
-Everything else, from gender relations to crime prevention, arose from this.
+Everything else, from gender relations to crime prevention, grew out of this.

 Among the proponents of the goal of drastically reducing working hours were (among others) Benjamin Franklin, Bertrand Russell and John Maynard Keynes.
 The great economist in the thirties in his book "Economic opportunities for our grandchildren" (this costs only 5 euros) coined the term "technological unemployment".
 He defined it as "unemployment due to our discovery of means to economize the use of work by overcoming the rate at which we can find new uses for work".
 A book, this one by Keynes, that was really written for the readers of a century later: and in addition now it only costs 5 euros, accattatevillo (today I am in the mood for literary advice, in version Letteratu.it).

 Written as the cross between a prophecy and a provocation, Keynes's short essay has since become a fixed text for later thinkers, starting with those in Italy (I am thinking of Franco Modigliani) who have been called "post-worker".
 The prospect of the demise of work has thus created new jobs for economists and opinion-makers, some of whom make Keynes look like a cautious amanuensis.

 Communism and Bubbles ...